acyhuang/steering-interface/docs/features/1_steering-comparison.md

    - If the original response has already been generated, we should use that response for the comparison (don't generate a new response)
    - Only the text content of responses is compared
    - Responses are displayed using the existing rendering system
+   - Responses will be stored in the VariantContext state
+   - Format will match existing response handling in the chat interface (HTML/markdown)

 3. Steering Flow and Multiple Features
    - Each new steering action compares against the original response